- Hahnbee Choi, Cert. CN

-Diarrhea is defined as a loose and watery stool.
-It often disappears within a few days and can be acute or chronic.
-Acute diarrhea lasts 1-2 days, while chronic diarrhea usually results from a viral or bacterial infection or food poisoning.
+Diarrhea allows the body to rid of toxins and pathogenic materials out of the body.
+Diarrhea is a loose, watery stool that often disappears within a few days and can be acute or chronic.
+Acute diarrhea lasts 1-2 days, while chronic diarrhea usually results from a viral or bacterial infection.

 Diarrhea can occur due to numerous factors such as: